zhaojizhuang4/common-dataservice/docs/migrate.rst

 ============================

-This document explains a utility that migrates user-supplied data from the Hippo-CMS system to the Common Data Service and the Nexus repository.
+This document explains a utility that migrates user-supplied data from the Hippo-CMS system to the Common Data Service (version 1.17 or later) and a Nexus repository.
 This utility migrates the following data items:

 # Solution picture: a user can add a picture to a solution.